Splashie-Tech/cloudinary-upload-service/README.md

    npm install
    ```

-3. Create a `.env` file in the project root with the following variables:
+3. Create a `.env` file in the project root with these values:

    ```env
    CLOUDINARY_CLOUD_NAME=your_cloud_name